lanceman2/quickstream/README.md

 ## Features In quickstream that are not in GNUradio

-- User level worker thread to block assignment at process run time
+- User level worker thread to block assignment at process run time.

-- Any flow graph can run with one worker thread, note I don't say run well.
-NumThreads is knob, turn it.

-- Flow graphs can run with any number of worker threads, limited to one per block.
-Ya, turn it up.

-- The block to worker thread distribution is programmable at the user level (not block level), at run time.
-Ya, it's a user knob.
+  Blocks can share worker threads.

 - A block can be written with one source file of zero length